Our Verdict

 Ease of Use

 The Safety 1st earned a below-average result for ease of use and was frustrating for both adults and kids to use.
 While the front of the seat is wide, it tapers in the back, giving better access to the seat belt buckle.
 The shoulder positioner is where things go south, as ours essentially didn't work, and we had to rethread it every single time.
 Something many younger booster passengers might struggle with.
-Once you get the belt in, the positioner orients it in a weird way to make it slip right back out.
+Once you get the belt in, the positioner orients it in a way that makes it slip right back out.

 There is limited adjustability on this seat, and the headrest doesn't move.
-Since the shoulder positioner is attached to the headrest, it makes it difficult to ensure a good position for the shoulder belt to rest.
+Since the shoulder positioner is attached to the headrest, it makes it challenging to ensure a good position for the shoulder belt to rest.

 Weight and Size